 - Take a weighted class only if you’re genuinely interested in it.

 Colleges are looking for genuine learners who have challenged themselves based on available weighted coursework.
-However, top colleges dislike students over-challenge themselves – getting mostly B’s and some C’s, who are not genuine in learning but rather fell for the trap of taking more AP’s rather than less.
+So how to choose courses has to center around that.
+However, top colleges dislike students over-challenge themselves – getting mostly B’s and some C’s, who are not genuine in learning but rather fall for the trap of taking more AP’s rather than less.

 We hope that this provides some valuable insight into how to release some of the stress you may have while making your college application profile even stronger.